The COVID-19 pandemic has had a brutal effect and has dramatically changed trends and the regulatory environment.

-Financial transactions subject to but exempt from VAT are subject to stamp duty, as described below.
+Financial transactions subject to but exempt from VAT are subject to stamp duty.

 Portuguese stamp duty is due on a list of specified taxable events when deemed as occurring in Portugal, including several transactions, contracts, acts and documents, as outlined in the stamp duty chart, including financial transactions.
 However, no stamp duty is levied over transactions subject to and not exempt from VAT – eg, certain services provided by banks, as referred to above.

 The granting of credit is liable to stamp duty, levied over the principal at rates that vary upon the term during which the credit is used as follows:

 The extension of the term of the contract is considered as a new granting of credit, hence raising additional taxation – stamp duty is borne by the borrower.
 No stamp duty, however, applies in the case of funding obtained through the issue of bonds over the principal or interest (see taxation of interest below).

 The granting of security is also subject to stamp duty whenever it is: